Slowly rotating black holes in nonlinear electrodynamics: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for helping us to improve our manuscript.
 D.K. acknowledges the support from the Perimeter Institute for Theoretical Physics and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 T.T was supported by Research Grant No. GA\v{C}R 21-11268S and O.S by Research Grant No. GA\v{C}R 22-14791S.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 Perimeter Institute and the University of Waterloo are situated on the Haldimand Tract, land that was promised to the Haudenosaunee of the Six Nations of the Grand River, and is within the territory of the Neutral, Anishnawbe, and Haudenosaunee peoples.